pedronunes21/split-my-trip/README.md

 [x] Generate another invite code with a button
 [x] Test create account with invite link page
 [x] Create expense
-[] Create screen for error, when fetch went wrong
+[x] Create screen for error, when fetch went wrong
+[] Create screen for component error
-[] Redirect user to register if not logged in and try to access private page and vice versa [] Option to logout
+[x] Redirect user to register if not logged in and try to access private page and vice versa [x] Option to logout
+[] Create home page
 [] Add more images to banner and user icon
 [] Finish a trip
 [] Screen to show how much you owe to whom
-[] Change from localhost to domain in invite link
 [] Pagination
 [] Delete expense if was created by you
+[] Change from localhost to domain in invite link
+[] If user if the group admin, create page to delete group and all users from the group

 ## Process